 It’s more expensive than the average protein shaker, but you won’t be disappointed by the Ice Shaker.
 The tapered design feels good, and the innovative agitator works well in practice.

-If you’re looking for a protein shaker to carry your pre-workout drink and protein shake, or just some water and snacks, the Hydra Cup Dual Shaker Bottle ticks all the right boxes.
 This protein shaker is split in half (15 ounces on either side), allowing you to store two completely different liquids in two completely separate compartments.
 It’s a unique design that adds some extra versatility to your gym bag.

 The Hydra Cup is one of my favorite protein shakers thanks to pure functionality.
 That split-compartment design is fantastic for towing around more than one liquid at once, saving time as you transition from pre- to post-workout supplements.
 The lid snaps down securely on all four sides to seal up the gaskets, ensuring that all liquids (or solids) stay where they should.